 Most recently, Ms Young held senior growth and business development executive roles with leading professional services firms PwC and Ernst & Young.
-She is a non-executive director with Primero Group and sits on the boards of Wesley College and the Petroleum Club of WA.
+She is non-executive Chair with ChemX Materials and sits on the boards of Wesley College and the Energy Club of WA.

 Ms Young holds a Bachelor of Engineering (Mining) Hons from the University of Queensland and a Post Graduate Diploma of Education (Mathematics & IT) from the University of Western Australia.
 She is a graduate of the Australian Institute of Company Directors and holds a CertIV HR from the Australian HR Institute.